Skip to content

 • Encourages impulsive behavior (including the dissemination of sexual content) that children cannot fully understand, and

-• Erases evidence of obscene and destructive content that might otherwise help law enforcement file charges or support a civil case.
+• Erases evidence of obscene and destructive content that might otherwise help law enforcement file charges or support a civil case, and

-Even when screenshots are taken, children may be too scared or ashamed to report it to anyone.
+Even when screenshots are taken, children may be too scared or ashamed to report it to anyone, including local law enforcement.
 The issue with the disappearing or ephemeral images is that it reduces a minor's apprehension to share in sexual content or simply inappropriate material.

 Weak Age Verification, Fake Profiles, and Failure to Warn